routingblog/arbitration/content/docs/problems.md

 - In civil court the attorneys could have sanctions against them if they pointlessly delay the proceedings.
 Less so in arbitration.

-- We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms, as we do not have much data about whether one-shotters always do worse in institutionally established ADR, although the Bingham and Engalla data do demonstrate some clear areas for concern. [^galanterhaves3]
+- We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
+Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

+- Where the employee was self-represented the employee win rate was substantially smaller versus cases where the employee was represented by counsel.
+Award amounts are also smaller. [^colvinempirical7] This counters the argument that arbitration may reduce the need for attorneys.

 # Historical Information